indrajithbandara/HugoDesignerTheme/README.md

 ### The config file

 Take a look inside the [`exampleSite`](//github.com/ihor/HugoDesignerTheme/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](//github.com/ihor/HugoDesignerTheme/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](//github.com/ihor/HugoDesignerTheme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.
+You can check the live example [here](https://in2o.github.io/).

 ### Change the hero background